Philadelphia Flyers: Honored members

-Hall of Famers
+Hall of Fame

-The Philadelphia Flyers has an affiliation with a number of inductees to the Hockey Hall of Fame.
-Flyers inductees include 13 former players and six builders of the sport.
-The six individuals recognized as builders by the Hall of Fame includes former general managers, head coaches, and owners.
-Inducted in 1984, Bernie Parent was the first player affiliated with the Flyers to be inducted in the Hockey Hall of Fame.
+The Philadelphia Flyers recognize an affiliation with a number of inductees to the Hockey Hall of Fame, including 14 former players and seven builders of the sport.
+The seven individuals recognized as builders by the Hall of Fame includes former general managers, head coaches, and owners.
+Inducted in 1984, Bernie Parent was the first Flyers-affiliated player to be inducted into the Hockey Hall of Fame.

 In addition to players and builders, members of Philadelphia's sports media have also been recognized by the Hockey Hall of Fame.
 In 1997, Gene Hart, a sports announcer for the Flyers, received the Foster Hewitt Memorial Award from the Hockey Hall of Fame for his contributions to hockey broadcasting.
 In 2013, Jay Greenberg of the Philadelphia Daily News was awarded the Elmer Ferguson Memorial Award for his work in hockey journalism.